loilo/node-html-api/README.md

   }
   ```

-* `Api` is a plain object of the following structure:
+* An `Api` is a plain object of the following structure:

   ```javascript
   interface Api {